Wilfred/difftastic/manual/src/usage.md

 ## Exit Codes

-0: Difftastic found no syntactic changes (in text files) or no byte changes (in binary files).
+2: Difftastic was given invalid arguments.
+This includes invalid usage (e.g. the wrong number of arguments) as well as paths that difftastic cannot read (e.g. non-existent paths or insufficient permissions).

-1: Difftastic found syntactic changes (in text files) or byte changes (in binary files).
+1: When called with `--exit-code`, difftastic will return an exit code of 1 when it finds any syntactic changes (in text files) or byte changes (in binary files).

-2: Difftastic was given invalid arguments, such as file paths that it couldn't read, or the wrong number of arguments.
+0: All other cases.